 Fees for all other services not described above include fees for subscriptions to online accounting research tools.
-Fees for these services totaled \$2,474 billed by Moss Adams LLP for 2014.
+Fees for these services totaled \$2,728 and \$2,598 billed by Moss Adams LLP for 2016 and 2015, respectively.

 The Audit Committee has considered whether the provision of services under the heading "All Other Fees" is compatible with maintaining the accountants' independence and has determined that it is consistent with such independence.